atharvamavle/ai-skin-cancer-detector/README.md

 ## Medical Disclaimer
 This project is a research and awareness tool only.
 It is not a replacement for a licensed doctor or dermatologist.
-Any suspicious lesion or concerning result should always be reviewed by a qualified healthcare professional.
+Any suspicious lesion or concerning result should always be reviewed by a qualified healthcare professional. ed on accessible skin cancer risk awareness.

-## Notes for GitHub README
-Before final publishing, update these items:

-- Add your real demo video link.
-- Add screenshots or GIFs.
-- Confirm exact setup commands in each submodule.
-- Confirm exact environment variables.
-- Add performance metrics if available.
-- Add deployment link if available.

-Built by Atharva Santosh Mavale as an applied healthcare AI project focused on accessible skin cancer risk awareness.